AmmarNanjiani/brain2/README.md

 # brain2

-Django REST API code for a self hosted "second brain".
+Django REST API and a React frontend for a self hosted "second brain".

 API to manage higlights and annotations in books, and a frontend to display the data in a useful way.